clementschmitte/DiscordBotActivities/README.md

 # DiscordBotActivities
-Bot discord to create activities for friends
+Bot discord to create activities for you and your friends.

 # Install
 1. ```git clone git@github.com:clementschmitte/DiscordBotActivities.git```
 2. ```cd DiscordBotActivities```
 3. ```npm install```
-4. Add CLIENT_ID for bot in .env file
+4. Add CLIENT_ID for bot in .env file.

 # Launch
 > ```npm run start```

 # Invite
-Invite to your discord with this [link](https://discord.com/api/oauth2/authorize?client_id=805815417343574056&permissions=0&scope=bot)
+Invite to your discord with this [link](https://discord.com/api/oauth2/authorize?client_id=805815417343574056&permissions=0&scope=bot).

 # Use
 *activity [Your Activity] [Your Schedule]